 What is the impact of global warming on water resources and people?

-Another consequence of global warming is that extreme events (floods, severe droughts, fires, floods) will become more frequent and more violent.
+Another consequence of global warming is that extreme events (floods, severe droughts, fires) will become more frequent and more violent.
 And this is already happening in some parts of the world.
 For native peoples living in tropical and equatorial zones, such as the Amazon Indians or certain African populations, they will have to cope with violent rainfall leading to major flooding and gullying of the soil.
 It is also in these tropical and equatorial zones that deforestation is taking place, the second cause of global warming.

 What about the people of arid zones?